joarvevle/bakerTheme/README.md

 Second theme _theme_baker_dark()_ that are based on _theme()_minimal_ and changes background to dark and text to white and ligth grey

 ## Two other functions:
 _baker_fill_ and _baker_colour_ that changes the default colour palette to baker hughes.

-Only distinct _baker_fill_ligth_ and _baker_colour_ligth_ that are best used with the dark mode graphs
+_baker_fill_ligth_ and _baker_colour_ligth_ that are best used with the dark mode graphs

+At the moment, only distinct colours

 ## Installation
 ```